Why Choose A Board Certified Plastic Surgeon

 So what can you do to enhance your chances of a smooth recovery?

 Some patients experience emotional ups and downs during the recovery phase of surgery.
 This is normal.
 Express your feelings to your plastic surgeon and staff, since their job is to support you as you bounce back.

 If the results don't meet the ideal that you expected, discuss your concerns at your next visit.
 No matter the body part, if you have two, one side will be naturally higher, bigger, or different than the other.
 Our eyes often don't see those mismatches until after surgery, when everything looks new to the eye.
 Your plastic surgeon can help you distinguish mismatches that occur naturally from those that result from surgery.

 Patients who are happy with their results overwhelmingly go into surgery having realistic expectations.
 The better informed you are before your surgery, the more likely you'll be satisfied with the results of well-done operation.
 Plastic surgeons can't change your genetics, your tissue tone, or your basic underlying asymmetry, and if you think, your much more likely to be unhappy with your procedure, and that defeats the purpose.

-As you look at before-and-after photos of other patients, whether on your plastic surgeon's website or on ASPS's Plastic Surgeon Match page, if you love the postop result, ask yourself if you look like the "before" view.
+As you look at before-and-after photos of other patients, whether on your plastic surgeon's website or on the ASPS Plastic Surgery Connect referral service, if you love the postop result, ask yourself if you look like the "before" view.
 If your skin is more stretched out and saggy than the person you are looking at, then it's unlikely you'll get the same results.
 The better you understand those limits, the more likely you'll be happy with the results.